ig-ealbert/word-guess-javascript/README.md

-﻿# Word Guessing Game in JavaScript
+﻿# Word Guessing Game

-This is a word guessing game implemented in HTML/CSS/JavaScript with tests written in QUnit.
+This is a word guessing game implemented in TypeScript/Next.js with Jest tests.

-It's like Hangman but with less hanged men.
+It's like Hangman, but with less hanged men.

 The game chooses a random word and displays the letters as blanks `_`.
 You guess letters until you guess the word, or until you guess wrong 6 times.
+Use the dropdown to guess a letter.

 The list of random words is modified from [dariusk/corpora](https://github.com/dariusk/corpora/blob/master/data/words/nouns.json).